 Troubleshoot the input process

-This topic discusses some initial steps you can take to troubleshoot the data input process.
+Following are some initial steps you can take to troubleshoot the data input process on .

 Determine why you do not find the events you expect

-- For more information about roles, refer to the topic about roles in the Securing Splunk Enterprise manual.
+- For more information about roles, see Add and edit roles in the Securing the Splunk Platform manual.

 - For more information about troubleshooting data input issues, read the rest of this topic or see I can't find my data! in the Troubleshooting Manual.

 If you use Splunk Enterprise and add inputs by editing the inputs.conf configuration file, Splunk Enterprise might not recognize the inputs immediately.
 Splunk Enterprise looks for inputs every 24 hours, starting from the time it was last restarted, so if you add a new stanza to monitor a directory or file, it could take up to 24 hours for Splunk Enterprise to start indexing the contents of that directory or file.
 To ensure that your input is immediately recognized and indexed, add the input through Splunk Web or the CLI, or restart Splunk services after you make edits to the inputs.conf file.

 Troubleshoot your tailed files

-You can also monitor the fishbucket, a subdirectory used to keep track of how much of a file's contents has been indexed.
+You can also monitor the fishbucket, a subdirectory that Splunk software uses to keep track of how much of a file's contents have been indexed.
 In Splunk Enterprise deployments, the fishbucket resides at

 $SPLUNK_DB/fishbucket/splunk_private_db.
-In Splunk Cloud deployments you do not have physical access to this subdirectory.
+In Splunk Cloud Platform deployments you do not have physical access to this subdirectory.

 To monitor the fishbucket, use the REST endpoint.
 Review the REST API Reference manual for additional information.

-Sometimes, ingestion can slow for what appears to be an unknown reason.
+Sometimes, Splunk Enterprise data ingestion can slow for what appears to be an unknown reason.
 One possibility for this slowness could be the number of inactive input channels available on your Splunk Enterprise indexers.

 Description of an input channel

-An indexer must track the state of each unique "stream" of data that it processes.
-For example, when linebreaking data that it has ingested from a set of tailed files, the indexer receives data from these files in an order that cannot be predicted.
+An indexer must track the state of each unique stream of data that it processes.
+For example, when it breaks up lines of data that it has ingested from a set of tailed files, the indexer receives data from these files in an order that cannot be predicted.
 Parts of various files can be interleaved with one another.
-An indexer prevents this interleaving from causing the line breaking of one file from interfering with the line breaking of another by tracking the state of each file with a data structure called an "input channel".
+An indexer prevents this interleaving from causing the line breaking of one file from interfering with the line breaking of another by tracking the state of each file with a data structure called an input channel.

-An input channel stores a variety of information, including:
+An input channel stores a variety of information, including the following information:

 - The state of the linebreaker